marsbroshok/mlops-labs/lab-22-tfx-pipeline/README.md

 ## Lab Exercises

 Follow the instructor who will walk you through the lab.
-The high level summary of the lab flow is as follows.
+The high level summary of the lab flow is as follows:

 ### Understanding the pipeline's DSL.